ES Courses for Spring 2025

 Description: |

 The emergent structure and function of ecosystems are regulated by feedbacks between biological and physical systems from the microscopic to the global scale.
 We will study how ecosystems cycle carbon and nutrients and how the energy balance of ecosystems influences climate.
 We will also examine the role that humans play in managing, creating, and using services from ecosystems in our current era of rapid global change.
 Synthesizing these concepts, we consider the role of protected areas in preserving ecosystem functioning.
 Students will develop statistical skills working with authentic long-term ecosystem ecology datasets.
-Students in this course will develop independent data analysis projects that include scientific communication through presentations, writing, and visual displays of data. |
+Students in this course will develop independent data analysis projects that include scientific communication through presentations, writing, and visual displays of data.
+This course has a required co-requisite Laboratory - BISC 307L/ES 307L. |

 Prerequisite(s): |